 Populating the TOC

-In the Text Properties Content tab, check the Show in Table of Contents box.
+- In the Text Properties Content tab, check the Show in Table of Contents box.
 The panel expands to reveal the Story Title field.
-Enter the title you wish to display in the TOC when the mailing sends.

-You do not need to display every story in the TOC; Marketing Automation Professional lists only those that you designate.
+You do not need to display every story in the TOC; Communications Professional lists only those that you designate.

 Once you have your TOC in place and you've designed your mailing, you're ready to see your TOC in action!
 When you look at your mailing preview on the MD2 Review & Send tab, your TOC renders fully populated.